 The Plan provides for the grant of options to purchase our common units, common unit appreciation rights, restricted common units, phantom performance common units, cash incentive awards and other equity-based or equity-related awards.
-We have reserved for issuance a total of 945,026 common units under the Plan (equal to approximately 6.59% of the 14,322,358 common units outstanding as of December 31, 2014), subject to adjustment for changes in capitalization as provided in the Plan.
 The Plan is administered by our board of directors, or such committee of our board of directors as may be designated by our board of directors to administer the Plan.

-On April 1, 2021, we granted our executive officers and employees an aggregate of 98,255 restricted common units and 98,255 phantom performance common units, with an aggregate fair value as of the grant date of \$540,400.
-On September 14, 2021, we granted our executive officers and employees an aggregate of 21,663 restricted common units and 21,663 phantom performance common units, with an aggregate fair value as of the grant date of \$177,203.
-These awards vest on the third anniversary of the grant date, subject to the recipients' continued service; vesting of the phantom stock units is also subject to the achievement of certain performance targets.
+On April 1, 2022, we granted our executive officers and employees an aggregate of 113,793 restricted common units, with a fair value of \$660,000 as of the grant date.
+These awards vest incrementally with one quarter vesting on each of the two anniversaries of the grant dates and one half vesting on the third anniversary of the grant date, subject to the recipients' continued service within each vesting period without performance conditions.
+In the event of early termination of service, any unvested portion will be treated in accordance with the Plan.
 They may be settled in cash or newly issued units, or a combination thereof, at our discretion.

-As of December 31, 2021, we have 407,824 common units reserved for issuance under the Plan (equal to approximately 0.80% of the 51,137,201 common units outstanding).
+As of December 31, 2022, we have 380,378 common units reserved for issuance under the Plan (equal to approximately 0.7% of the 51,687,865 common units outstanding).